I’m delving into my road-trip archives to share a lesser known Scottish gem with you today – the community owned Isle of Gigha.

 If you’re wondering who’s who, Bodach has the big lumpy head.

-After our second enjoyable lunch at The Boathouse we spent a nice afternoon pottering around the island.
-Mr G was a good lad and let me explore the ruined medieval chapel AND go in search of the Ogham stone.
-Another standing stone.
-This time inscribed with what’s believed to be Pictish writing.
+After our second enjoyable lunch at The Boathouse we spent the afternoon exploring more of the island.
+Mr G was a good lad and let me visit the ruined medieval chapel AND go in search of the Ogham stone – yet another standing stone.
+This time inscribed with what’s thought to be Pictish writing.

-Later we found a lovely little sandy bay near the hotel which appeased Mr G after missing the beach earlier due to the coos!
+Later, we found a pretty little sandy bay near the hotel which appeased Mr G after missing the beach earlier due to coogate!

-We finished the afternoon with a walk in the extensive Achamore Gardens.
-A beautiful, mature leafy haven which must look spectacular in summer when it’s in full bloom.
+We finished our day out with a walk in the extensive Achamore Gardens – a mysterious, leafy haven which must look spectacular in summer when in full bloom.

-All too soon our short stay was over and it was time to leave the little island paradise that is Gigha.
+All too soon our short stay on Gigha was over, and it was time to leave the little island paradise.

-As we were checking out of the hotel the receptionist shared a wonderful story about two Frenchmen who’d just checked out in front of us.
-They’d bought an old wooden sailing boat from a salvage yard in France and renovated it.
-They’d sailed it from France, and were bound for the Jura whisky distillery on the Isle of Jura where they wanted to have the boat made into whisky barrels.
-I love stories like that – people living life to the full and turning it into a great adventure.
+As we were checking out of our hotel the receptionist shared a wonderful story about two Frenchmen who’d just checked out in front of us.
+They’d bought an old sailing boat from a salvage yard in France and renovated it.
+They’d just sailed in the tiny wooden boat from France to Scotland, and were en-route to the Jura Distillery on the Isle of Jura.
+Their plan was to have it made into whisky barrels.
+I love stories like that, people living a life less ordinary, and turning it into a great adventure.

-As we sailed away from the island, taking in some final views of Gigha I saw them board their tiny wooden sailing boat bound for Jura and I smiled.
+As we sailed away from Gigha on the ferry, taking in some final views of the island I spotted the Frenchmen hopping aboard their tiny Jura bound sailing boat and smiled.